datalust/squirrel-json/README.md

 ## 🐿⚡

-This is the JSON deserializer used by Seq's storage engine.
+This is heavily based on the JSON deserializer used by Seq's storage engine.
 You might find this useful if you're building a document database that stores documents as minified JSON maps.
 The job of this code is to take a minified JSON object, like: